Ajr-r/COMPI/MISC.md

 ```
 # find function in unordered set is faster than binary search
 # unordererd data structures are faster than order structure ex:- unordered set and unordered map
+# IMPORTNANT POINT
+!!
+Trying to erase a element in a array which is for loop it will skip the next element after erasing due to index relocation better to store the wanted value in diff array